-withdrawal of her Appeal and that, should she wish to formally abandon the Appeal, she had to follow, with the Greffiers of the Chamber, a formal procedure notifying the Chamber, in explicit and specific terms, her express and voluntary will to do so, in compliance with the Practice Direction on Filings of Documents before the ECCC (the "Practice Direction on Filing").
+- 5. No response was filed to the Appeal. - 6.
+On 15 November 2011, the Appellant sent directly to the Presiding Judge of the Pre-Trial Chamber a document in which she expressed the will to "withdraw all legal associations from the ECCC" (the "Document").
+On the same day, the Greffiers of the Pre-Trial Chamber informed the Appellant that the Document could not be considered as a formal withdrawal of her Appeal and that, should she wish to formally abandon the Appeal, she had to follow, , a formal procedure with the Greffiers of the Chamber notifying the Chamber, in explicit and specific terms, her express and voluntary will to do so, in compliance with the Practice Direction on Filings of Documents before the ECCC (the "Practice Direction on Filing").
 The same notice was re-addressed to the Appellant on 18 November 2011 after she had forwarded again the Document to the Presiding Judge.
 To date, the Greffiers' notice has been sent to all email addresses with which the Appellant has provided the ECCC, including that of her National lawyer, but no acknowledgement of receipt has been received by the Greffiers and no formal withdrawal of the Appeal has been filed with the Pre-Trial Chamber by the Appellant.
-The Pre-Trial Chamber finds that the Document is not in compliance with the Internal Rules and the Practice Direction on Filing and that therefore the Chamber is effectively seised of the Appeal.
+The Pre-Trial Chamber finds that the Document is not in compliance with the Internal Rules and the Practice Direction on Filing and that therefore the Chamber is still seized of the Appeal.